garybuckle/garybuckle.github.io/_posts/2018-05-16-Detatched Retina recovery for Athletes.markdown

 The diagnosis from  My first hospital visit was a retinal tear, he treatment for which is laser treatment and fairly standard.
 Performed on the same day as my appointment, unfortunately it didn't work.

-This meant I was forced to go in to the hospital two days later.
 This meant I was sent to another hospital for a deeper, more intensive operation to fix the tear.

 It was there that I was informed I had a detached retina.
 Initially it's a bit of a shock since I'd no idea what that actually meant.